reedlyio/.github/README.md

 ## Features 🌟

-- User-friendly interface for browsing and interacting with PDFs.
+- User-friendly interface for browsing and interacting with documents.
 - Audio playback for reading aloud functionality.
 - Customizable settings for appearance and typography.
-- Bionic Text support.
 - Progressive Web App (PWA) support.
 - AI page summarization and takeaways.